angusmillar/Deprecated-Pyro/Pyro.DataLayer/MigrationHelp/ReadMe.txt

 ###### Using the Migrate.exe for running migrations ###########################################
 ###############################################################################################

-Automatical running migrations on server statup can throw an statckoverflow exception as we try to run these on startup in a seperate thread.
-If that thred excceds 1MB then we get statckoverflow exception.
-Unfortunatly this happens on the initial databse creation and migration First.
+Automatically running migrations on server start-up can throw an Stackoverflow exception as we try to run these on start-up in a separate thread.
+If that thread exceeds 1MB then we get stackoverflow exception.
+Unfortunately this happens on the initial database creation and migration First.
 The command below is another way to run the migrations

 //Microsoft SQL Server